Personal Loan Fees Explained: Your Guide

 - More common with fixed-rate loans

-- May reduce the benefit of paying off a loan early
+- May reduce the financial benefit of repaying a loan early

-- Some lenders allow limited extra repayments without charge
+- Some lenders allow extra repayments without penalty

 Late payment fee